piotrjwegrzyn/eeprom-presenter/README.md

 **Note**: Default GNS3 interfaces are enumerating as eth0, eth1 and so on.

 **Note**: Do not type `exit` in console because it leads to shutdown container.

+## License
+All software is under GNU GPL version 3.